Warning: Spoilers Off applies to this page. Proceed at your own risk.

 - The way vampires in this series suck blood — while the normal neck-biting method works, more often than not they'll just dig their hand into someone's neck, causing all of their veins to bulge hideously as they're drained to a husk.
 At one point, Dio grabs Jonathan's carotid artery between his fingers and plays with it like a squeaky toy.

-- It's generally agreed that Dio's first truly despicable action was trapping Jonathan's beloved pet dog, Danny, in the incinerator with his jaw wired shut so the groundskeeper wouldn't notice until it was too late, as revenge for his totally-deserved beating after he stole Erina's first kiss.
+- It's generally agreed that Dio's first truly despicable action (at the age of twelve) was trapping Jonathan's beloved pet dog, Danny, in the incinerator with his jaw wired shut so the groundskeeper wouldn't notice until it was too late, as revenge for his totally-deserved beating after he stole Erina's first kiss.
 A Big Friendly Dog dying such a horrible death is awful enough as it is, as is the mere fact that Dio is willing to go that far for petty revenge, but it's even worse in the manga, as we get the gruesome sight of the wire melting and his body blackening as it's engulfed in flames.

 - The way in which Dio manages to deal with what happens to him at the end of Phantom Blood is quite shriek-invoking.
 Long story short, he decapitates Jonathan and places his then-severed head onto the headless body.